latanas/config/README.md

-This repository contains varied configuration scripts.
+This repository contains varied configuration scripts for Linux and Windows PowerShell.